max611/twitter-alerts/README.md

 # Twitter alerts

+This app is a work in progress, it works well locally but I would not release this to the public in it's current state.

 This project allows you to save and display tweets on an external browser source in real time.
-Can be used by production streams to display live tweets during an event.
+Can be used by streams to display live tweets during an event.

 ### Example

-Insert video
+You can find an example [here](https://giant.gfycat.com/IlliterateQuerulousHuemul.webm).

 ### How to
 #### How to run the app